Augmenting Deep Classifiers with Polynomial Neural Networks: Experimental evaluation

-The last experiment is conducted on ImageNet.
-We resize all the images to $64\times64$ to accelerate the training time.
-We maintain the same hyper-parameters as above, e.g., learning rates and schedules; the only difference is the random cropping performed in the training images\footnote{Focusing on various augmentation techniques proposed in ImageNet is not the focus of our method, so we use only core transformations during training.
-Additional details along with the accuracy curves are deferred to the supplementary.}.
+The last experiment is conducted on ImageNet~\cite{deng2009imagenet}, which contains 1.28M training images and 50K validation images from 1000 classes.
+We follow the standard settings to train deep networks on the training set and report the single-crop top-1 and the top-5 errors on the validation set.
+Our pre-processing and augmentation strategy follows the settings of the baseline (i.e., \resnet18).
+All models are trained for 100 epochs on 8 GPUs with 32 images per GPU (effective batch size of 256) with synchronous SGD of momentum 0.9.
+The learning rate is initialized to 0.1, and decays by a factor of 10 at the $30^{th}$, $60^{th}$, and $90^{th}$ epochs.
 The results in Table~\ref{tab:nosharing_resnet_imagenet} reflect the patterns that emerged above.
 The proposed \noshare{} can reduce the number of parameters required while retaining the same accuracy.
 The variant of \noshare{} that has similar number of parameters to the baseline \resnet18 can achieve an increase in the accuracy.
+More specifically, we set the stem channel number to $52$ for PDC-ResNet18-cmp and $60$ for \noshare18, respectively.
+In addition, we also decrease the channel to $1/4$ before the Hadamard product in the proposed PDC block to save the computation cost.